Marriage and finances…it doesn't always come naturally. Even for us money geeks! Financial discussion tips and rules we learned over the last 8 years.

 Tip #4: Use Each Other’s Strengths

-As you get to know each other better, and as you are tested in life, you will come to realize that each of you have a set of skills and strengths.
+As you get to know each other better, and as you are tested in life, you will come to realize that each of you has a set of skills and strengths.
 Here's a great tip for how to manage finances in a marriage: instead of focusing on what your partner does not do well, divide up financial tasks according to each of your strengths.

 For example, one person may be very detail-oriented and punctual, so paying the bills is a good job for them.
 The other person may be a visionary and can brainstorm where they want the family’s finances to be this year, next year, and ten years down the road.